 She’s pretty outspoken about many of these things, but you’ve probably noticed that already.
 She also speaks publicly about children’s rights, emerging trends in development and using innovation to bolster education worldwide.

 Raad’s debut novel, “Framed Butterflies” can now be found exclusively on Amazon.com.
+She is working on her new novel.

 Cheers, and happy reading! 🙂